 \section{Background and Motivation}

-The DICOM standard~(\cite{parisot1995dicom}) enables interoperability in storing and transferring data between healthcare and research environments.
-In this paper, we present a framework for an efficient transfer oF DICOM images from the healthcare PACS to the BMI research computer clusters and executing the ML algorithms on the BMI servers.
-In this section, we look more into the state-of-the-art and the rationale behind proposing \projectname as a framework for ML pipelines.

-The open-source frameworks like PyTorch~(\cite{ketkar2017introduction}) and Tensorflow~(\cite{abadi2016tensorflow}), as well as the release of pre-trained models through various model zoos, have catalyzed the maturation of AI tools for AI training.
+Open-source frameworks such as PyTorch~\cite{ketkar2017introduction} and Tensorflow~\cite{abadi2016tensorflow}, as well as the pre-trained models released through various model zoos, have catalyzed the maturation frameworks for Artificial Intelligence (AI) training.
 Multiple systems are now available for testing AI models in real-life settings.
-A review of the exhibits at the annual radiology meeting – RSNA 2019 shows these tools are developed as market places for already approved FDA algorithms or systems that are embedded into existing PACS and imaging equipment like chest Xrays.
-The American College of Radiology has developed an open-source system called the ACR AI-LAB~(\cite{acr}) to democratize AI among radiologists by supporting on-premise federated learning. \projectname aims to execute ML pipelines in the CPUs and GPUs readily available in the research clusters on the radiology images retrieved in real-time.
+A review of the exhibits at the annual radiology meeting – RSNA 2019 shows these tools are developed as market places for already approved FDA algorithms or systems embedded into existing PACS and imaging equipment like chest Xrays.
+The American College of Radiology has developed an open-source system called the ACR AI-LAB~\cite{acr} to democratize AI among radiologists by supporting on-premise federated learning. \projectname aims to execute ML pipelines in the CPUs and GPUs readily available in the research clusters on the radiology images retrieved in real-time.
 It facilitates the validation of the ML pipelines and integration with systems such as the ACR AI-LAB.

-\cite{burns2020just} develops a real-time decision support pipeline for radiologists to support triage of emergent studies and reduce the rate of addendums.
-It also supports direct calls from the referring doctor to the correct person -- for example, calls to technologists when a study is ordered and not performed, and to the reading room when a study has been dictated.
-They deployed an IVC detector running on imaging data filtered at the Study level, with the corresponding output of a JPG image with a bounding box around the IVC filter. \cite{epad} provides a web-based framework for quantitative imaging informatics.
-It offers radiology image metadata with the Annotation and Image Markup (AIM) standard, and implements AIM as a web service with semantic image annotation.
+Real-time decision-making pipelines for radiologists support triage of emergent studies and reduce the rate of addendums~\cite{burns2020just}.
+It also supports direct calls from the referring doctor to the correct person, such as calls to technologists when a study is ordered and not performed, and to the reading room when a study has been dictated.
+Researchers have built a web-based framework for quantitative imaging informatics~\cite{epad}.
+The framework offers radiology image metadata with the Annotation and Image Markup (AIM) standard~\cite{mongkolwat2014national}, and implements AIM as a web service with semantic image annotation.
 It is extensible but is limited in its capabilities.
 For example, a de-identification pipeline cannot be attached to it.
 Rather, DICOM images must be manually de-identified to provide anonymization before loading them to the web service.
 Through its extensible and compact architecture, \projectname also supports the integration of features such as de-identification and conversion between various image formats.